Electrification meets performance in new generation of hybrids

-Pricy new models are heading for production from BMW AG (BMWG.DE), Daimler AG's (DAIGn.DE) Mercedes-Benz and Tata Group's (TAMO.NS) Land Rover, among others, - some with gasoline engines, some with diesels, but all with electric motors and battery packs.
+Pricy new models are heading for production from BMW AG , Daimler AG's Mercedes-Benz and Tata Group's Land Rover, among others, - some with gasoline engines, some with diesels, but all with electric motors and battery packs.

 While they may not have as much of an impact on energy consumption and clean air as smaller, more efficient hybrids and pure electric cars such as the BMW i3 and the Renault Zoe, the new high-performance hybrids could represent a clever compromise between the demands of regulators and speed junkies.